 As a contractor – particularly those in construction, landscaping, roofing, and the like – it is generally considered common knowledge that work should never begin before certain information is obtained from the client.

-What specific information should be obtain, however, is often a matter of debate.
-Garnering as much information as possible allows a contractor to gain a thorough understanding of the projects and its specific elements.
-Asking a client questions about a projects allows a contractor to determine if the client is a good fit and also give him or her the opportunity to properly prepare a bid and draft a contract.
+What specific information should be obtained, however, is often a matter of debate.
+Garnering as much information as possible allows a contractor to gain a thorough understanding of the projects and its specific elements and better assess what labor tracking will be necessary.
+Asking a client questions about a project allows a contractor to determine if the client is a good fit and also gives him or her the opportunity to properly prepare a bid and draft a contract.

-So what question are the “right” questions to ask a client before starting a job or even drafting a contract?
-Before making any attempt to hammer out the details of a project with a client, it is essential that a contractor have certain basic requirements and that he or she make the client aware of those requirements in order to determine whether or not they can be met.
+So what questions are the “right” questions to ask a client before starting a job or even drafting a contract?
+Before making any attempt to hammer out the details of a project with a client, it is essential that a contractor has certain basic requirements and that he or she makes the client aware of those requirements in order to determine whether or not they can be met.

-Things like a minimum payment need to be discussed up front so that the client is aware of the minimum amount for which a contractor is willing to work.
-Also having a minimum or maximum period of time that a contractor is willing to work is essential so that it can be used in conjunction with the amount of time the client anticipates needing the contractor to work.
+Things like a minimum payment need to be discussed upfront so that the client is aware of the minimum amount for which a contractor is willing to work.
+Also having a minimum or maximum period of time that a contractor is willing to work is essential so that it can be used in conjunction with an accurate amount of time the client anticipates needing the contractor to work.

-The questions that should be asked of a client by a contractor are those that provide a broad overview of the work and should include the following:
+The questions that should be asked of a client by a contractor are those that provide a broad overview of the work.
+Having everyone on the same page will not only increase employee productivity, but it will also reduce labor costs and allow for better labor tracking.

-- What is the time frame for the project?
+What is the time frame for the project and what labor costs are expected?

 This is of course not an exhaustive list of questions but the questions listed here are important for just about any contractor to ask before entering into a binding contract with a client.
 If a client is unable to answer them or provides answers that the contractor finds unacceptable, it is up to the contractor to make a decision whether to help the client get organized or to turn down the project.